 The modern day workforce has evolved to be highly mobile and consumerized.
 According to Collaboration 2.0: Death of the Web Conference (As We Know It), 32% of all meetings are now being conducted virtually as a result.
 And that number will continue to grow alongside the population of millennial professionals.

 In fact, respondents ages 26 to 35 are conducting an even greater rate—38% to be exact—of their meetings virtually.
 Is this just a sign of the times?
-Sophisticated web conferencing and collaboration technology has certainly facilitated the growth of virtual meetings, but not to the extent that today’s professional demands.
+Sophisticated web conferencing and team collaboration technology has certainly facilitated the growth of virtual meetings, but not to the extent that today’s professional demands.

 Click here to read the full article at CIO.com.